jizhang/jizhang.github.com/source/_posts/2018-12-08-spark-datasource-api-v2.md

 #### Multiple Partitions

 `createDataReaderFactories` returns a list.
 Each reader will output data for an RDD partition.
-Say we want to parallelize the data reading tasks, we can divide the records into to two parts, according to primary key ranges.
+Say we want to parallelize the data reading tasks, we can divide the records into two parts, according to primary key ranges.

 ```scala
 def createDataReaderFactories() = {